 These individuals may have complex psychiatric or medical problems or problematic environments that interfere with their ability to avoid substance use.
-Residential or inpatient treatment is as it sounds – it is where you live or reside at the facility, staying 24-hours a day.
+Residential or inpatient treatment is as it sounds – the facility is where you live or reside, staying 24-hours a day.

 Longer length of stays are associated with residential treatment, whereas inpatient treatment is associated with shorter stays, as individuals discharge when viewed as medically or emotionally stable (typically no longer than two weeks).